spdobest/KotlinWorld/COROUTINES.md

     // return user
 }

-No need to make the above functions as suspend as we are not calling any other suspend function from them.
+No need to make the above functions as suspend as we are not calling any other suspend spm.kotlin.world.function from them.

 Now, we can use the async like below: